revyTH/file-duplicates/README.md

 # file-duplicates
-> During the development of a node app I had to check for potential duplicates of files uploaded by users.
-I wrote this package to address this particular problem: given in input a file or buffer, it returns the absolute paths to duplicated files starting from the specified directory (otherwise the working directory will be used as starting point).
-The matching algorithm uses SHA-1 checksum to compare files, which gives extremely low probability of collisions.
+> Given in input a file or buffer, it returns the absolute paths to duplicated files starting from the specified directory (otherwise the working directory will be used as starting point).
+The matching algorithm uses SHA-1 checksum to compare files.
 It is possible to provide an array of patterns to ignore specific files or folders.
-Both sync and async API are provided.
+Both sync and async API are available.